cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

   - Temporarily losing connection to where one is
   - Periods of time that can't be remembered or accounted for.

-### Our overall goal is to help you to develop a new, different, positive internal working model of relationships so that you will no longer find yourself

-**Text Summary**: This text outlines a therapeutic approach to help individuals with attachment issues develop new, positive internal working models of relationships.
-The goal is to create "ideal parent figures" through imagination, providing safety, interest, consistency, and encouragement.

-**Key Concepts**:

-1. **Developing Ideal Parent Figures**:
-   - Create safe, strong, attuned parents through imagination.
-   - Encourage collaboration in therapy sessions.
-   - Address nonverbal and verbal behaviors for better communication.

-2. **Treatment Frame**:
-   - Discuss potential problems and create a contract.
-   - Collaborate on addressing noncollaborative behavior.

-3. **Imagery Process**:
-   - Clarify difference between memory and imagination.
-   - Use imagination to create ideal parent figures.
-   - Establish inner conditions for imagery.
-   - Address resistances and difficulties.

-4. **Qualities of Ideal Parent Figures**:
-   - Protection, attunement, soothing, expressed delight, support for best self-development.
-   - Individualize IPF qualities based on attachment prototype.

 **Therapeutic Process**:

 1. **Creating Ideal Parent Figures**:
    - Develop "ideal parent figures" through imagination.
    - Ensure parents are a safe haven, free of fear.
    - Encourage exploration and self-discovery.
 2. **Collaborative Communication**:
    - Address noncollaborative nonverbal behavior.
    - Promote collaborative nonverbal behavior.
    - Address noncollaborative verbal behavior.
    - Promote collaborative verbal behavior.
 3. **Treatment Frame**:
    - Discuss potential problems and create a contract.
    - Collaborate on addressing noncollaborative behavior.
 4. **Imagery Process**:
    - Clarify difference between memory and imagination.
    - Use imagination to create ideal parent figures.
    - Establish inner conditions for imagery (calm, relaxed focus).
    - Address resistances and difficulties.
 5. **Qualities of Ideal Parent Figures**:
    - **Protection**: Provide safety and security.
    - **Attunement**: Recognize and respond to emotional needs.
    - **Soothing**: Reduce fears and anxieties.
    - **Expressed delight**: Show appreciation and enjoyment.
    - **Support for best self-development**: Encourage growth and exploration.
 6. **Individualizing Ideal Parent Figures**:
    - Based on attachment prototype, emphasize specific qualities.
    - **For dismissive patients**: deep acceptance, accurate attunement, normalization of feelings, openness, fostering exploration in the context of attachment.
    - **For anxious-preoccupied patients**: consistent attention to state of mind, provision of comfort and security, repeated support for exploratory behavior, fostering best self-development.
    - **For disorganized patients**: reliable provision of soothing and comfort, reduction of fears related to attachment.

-### Therefore, shape the IPF imagery to include calm, comforting, and predictable behavior; provision of a safe haven; being fully present and real; caref

 **IPF Imagery in Interactions with Patients**: